-2) Complete the table below, or attach a separate table, describing the outcome of the vulnerability assessment.
-This should include the following:
+- 2) Complete the table below, or attach a separate table, describing the outcome of the vulnerability assessment.
+This should include the following: - a) All identified critical control points where there is a potential risk of fraud. - b) Fraud mitigation or prevention strategies that will be employed.

+a) How often this plan is reviewed and updated.

-- a) All identified critical control points where there is a potential risk of fraud. - b) Fraud mitigation or prevention strategies that will be employed. - c) Monitoring practices that will be conducted to ensure the fraud prevention strategies are effective.
+c) Monitoring practices that will be conducted to ensure the fraud prevention strategies are effective.